huggingface/hub-docs/docs/hub/webhooks.md

 }
 ```

-`headSha` is only sent when the `scope` starts with `"repo"`, it's not sent on community events like discussions and comments.
+`repo.headSha` is the sha of the latest commit on the repo's `main` branch.
+It is only sent when `event.scope` starts with `"repo"`, not on community events like discussions and comments.

 ### Discussion

 The top level property `discussion` is specified on community events.
-The `isPullRequest` property is a boolean indicating if the discussion is also a pull request (on HF, a PR is a special case of a Discussion).
+The `discussion.isPullRequest` property is a boolean indicating if the discussion is also a pull request (on HF, a PR is a special case of a Discussion).
 Here is an example value:

 ```json
 "discussion": {